Spring: Dec. 1

 No. You must be matriculated in a degree program and meet all the prerequisites for student teaching.

-Non-matriculated students may register in person in the Registrar's Office, Miller 223.
+Non-matriculated students may register in person in Student Registration and Record Services, Miller Building, Room 223.
 Payment is required at the time of registration.

 Please review our Dates and Deadlines page for information about when non-matriculated students may register.
 The Non-Web Registration form for non-matriculated students will be available on our forms page by the date you can register.